shekspir55/rbn/content/posts/What-I-learned-from-Emerge.md

 I would go to other conferences to talk to people again soon.
 In the meantime I have 3-4 podcasts to do next week. https://www.youtube.com/@Powered.Podcast

-I have tremendous amount of work todo, so let's start.
+I have tremendous amount of work to do, so let's start.